Interoception: Our Felt Sense

-“Paralleling the findings of modern secular clinical science, contemplative science suggests that reflection on interoceptive processes is important for adaptive behavior (Wallace, 2007), as the embodied self is more fully realized through awareness of ongoing interoceptive interactions, two complimentary senses emerge: presence, one’s connection to the moment, and agency, one’s ability to effect change, which are both foundational in determining a person’s sense of well-being.”
+“Paralleling the findings of modern secular clinical science, contemplative science suggests that reflection on interoceptive processes is important for adaptive behavior (Wallace, 2007), as the embodied self is more fully realized through awareness of ongoing interoceptive interactions, two complementary senses emerge: presence, one’s connection to the moment, and agency, one’s ability to effect change, which is both foundational in determining a person’s sense of well-being.”

 Bornemann, B., Herbert, B. M., Mehling, W. E., & Singer, T. (2014).
 Differential changes in self-reported aspects of interoceptive awareness through 3 months of contemplative training.
 Frontiers in Psychology, 5, 1504. http://doi.org/10.3389/fpsyg.2014.01504

 Farb, N., Daubenmier, J., Price, C. J., Gard, T., Kerr, C., Dunn, B. D., … Mehling, W. E. (2015).
 Interoception, contemplative practice, and health.
 Frontiers in Psychology, 6, 763. http://doi.org/10.3389/fpsyg.2015.00763

 J. Füstös, K. Gramann, B.M.
 Herbert, O. PollatosOn the embodiment of emotion regulation: interoceptive awareness facilitates reappraisalSoc.
 Cogn.
 Affect.
 Neurosci., 8 (8) (2013), pp. 911-917